 There are so many different flavour combinations you can do with overnight oats, which is one of the reasons why we love them so much.
 There’s a lot of room for creativity and experimenting with flavours.
 This recipe was inspired by an amazing chocolate and cardamom cake we had recently, we thought those flavours would work perfectly with oats.
 We’ve added in some cinnamon and a touch of maple syrup to sweeten things, as the cocoa powder on its own can taste slightly bitter.
 If you want to make things really decadent, you could swap out the cocoa powder for melted chocolate and reduce the amount of plant milk.
 This would turn this into a delicious dessert.

 These overnight oats are by far our most simple recipe, as they require very little effort to make.
 This is definitely not reflected in how tasty they are though.
 Sometimes it’s the most simple things that taste the best!
 They’re sweet, creamy, chocolatey with a hint of Indian spice, and we think they’re the perfect little breakfast pot for any day of the week!

-As the name suggests, overnight oats need to be made the night before you want to eat them so that the oats and plant milk have time to do their magic.
-Start by adding the oats, plant milk, maple syrup, cocoa powder, ground cardamom and ground cinnamon to a Tupperware and stir together.
+- As the name suggests, overnight oats need to be made the night before you want to eat them, so that the oats and plant milk have time to do their magic.
+Start by adding the oats, plant milk, maple syrup, cocoa powder, ground cardamom and ground cinnamon to a Tupperware, stir together and attach the lid.
 Place it in the fridge and leave overnight.

 If you gave this a go, we’d love to know how you got on!
 Write a comment, like, or share this recipe with your friends.